Jerome Bettis trade: The trade

-With the team out of the running for Bettis, the Oilers would select Ohio State running back Eddie George with their first-round pick in the draft.
+With the team out of the running for Bettis, the Oilers selected Ohio State running back Eddie George with their first-round pick in the draft.
 The deal was initially reported during ESPN's coverage of the draft by ESPN reporter & ex-Steeler Mark Malone, and confirmed by the NFL shortly after the start of the 2nd round.

 Reaction and aftermath

 Many sports journalists initially felt that the Rams got the better end of the deal due to the relatively high compensation for Bettis, feeling that he was already on the decline at 24.
-Even journalists in Pittsburgh felt that the price was high, and with Bettis being a pending free agent in 1997 with the expiration of his rookie contract put the Steelers into a catch-22 situation, as the trade was either going to be for naught if Bettis struggled, or with the Steelers up against the salary cap too expensive to retain Bettis if he was successful.
+Even journalists in Pittsburgh felt that the price was high.
+They also felt that with Bettis being a pending free agent in 1997 w the expiration of his rookie contract, the trade put the Steelers into a catch-22 situation.
+The argument was that even if Bettis were successful, he would become too expensive to retain due to the Steelers being up against the salary cap.

-The Steelers (then as now dating back to Noll's tenure) also rarely made trades, preferring to build through the draft and were criticized for making the deal.
-It also affected their draft strategy; before the Bettis trade was confirmed by the NFL, the Steelers selected North Carolina A&T offensive lineman Jamain Stephens over Purdue fullback Mike Alstott with their first-round pick; it had been speculated that the Steelers would've selected Alstott over Stephens had Bettis not been available for trade.
-Had the Bettis trade fell through after the pick, the Steelers would've been left without a power running back, as Morris would plead guilty to possession charges in June and subsequently released by the team.
-Additionally, Alstott would go on to a successful 12-year career with the Tampa Bay Buccaneers as a 3-time All-Pro while Stephens would go on to become one of the Steelers biggest draft busts after being infamously cut on the first day of training camp in 1999 after failing to complete a 40-yard dash.
+Additionally, the Steelers rarely made trades at the time.
+Since Noll's tenure, they had usually preferred to build through the draft.
+For this reason, they were initially criticized for making the deal.
+It also upended their draft strategy; before the Bettis trade was confirmed by the NFL, the Steelers selected North Carolina A&T offensive lineman Jamain Stephens over Purdue fullback Mike Alstott with their first-round pick; it had been speculated that the Steelers would have selected Alstott over Stephens had Bettis not been available for trade.
+Had the Bettis trade fell through after the pick, the Steelers would have been left without a power running back, as Morris pled guilty to possession charges in June and be subsequently released by the team.
+Additionally, Alstott went on to a successful 12-year career with the Tampa Bay Buccaneers as a three-time All-Pro while Stephens was infamously cut on the first day of training camp in 1999 after failing to complete a 40-yard dash.